xiaoxu193/PyTeaser/README.md

 PyTeaser is based on the original [TextTeaser](https://github.com/MojoJolo/textteaser) project written in Scala by Mojojolo.
 It's completely re-written in Python.

-The aim of PyTeaser is is to take any news article and extract a brief summary from it.
+The aim of PyTeaser is to take any news article and extract a brief summary from it.

+It does so by ranking sentences in a news article according to how relevant they are to the entire text.
+The top 5 sentences are used to form a "summary".
+Each sentence is ranked by using four criteria:

+- Relevance to the title
+- Relevance to keywords in the article
+- Position of the sentence
+- Length of the sentence

 # Requirements:

-Install [nltk](http://nltk.org/install.html) to split sentences.

-(Optional) Install [Python-Goose](https://github.com/grangier/python-goose) to extract text and other meta information from an url (Only if you want to use SummarizeUrl).
+Install [Python-Goose](https://github.com/grangier/python-goose) to extract text and other meta information from an url (Only if you want to use SummarizeUrl).